This is our longest standing Children's Support Group. As of October 2016 it has a new volunteer Group Lead, Paige Hyland, along with her mum Eileen.

 We have tables of games, arts & crafts and books.
 We find that some children are very nervous to attend but once they see others taking part in activities, they're often keen to join in.
 There is no pressure on the child though.
 If they would prefer to sit with Mum or Dad, that is fine.
 Sometimes it can be enough just to see others like them.

-At the last meeting in October 2016, we had 12 children with alopecia (6 girls, 6 boys) in attendance ageing from 18 months to 16 years.
+At the last meeting in February 2017, we had XX [TBC] children with alopecia (X girls, X boys) in attendance ageing from XX months to XX years.
 In addition to this we also had:

 Siblings are welcome to attend too but Paige does ask that you confirm how many people you will be bringing to ensure the room is big enough and enough refreshments are catered for.